 - 5.3.1.
-A team may be disqualified from a game at the discretion of BACT if the team: - (a) Plays a player from another team in the same competition - (b) Plays an ineligible player - (c) Plays an unfinancial player - (d) Plays an unregistered player as per section 5.1 - (e) Plays a player who is no longer eligible for that team due to regrading, pursuant to clause 5.8.2(c) - (f) Plays more than the allowable number of higher division players in a game, pursuant to clause 5.8.2 - (g) Plays a player requesting a transfer, before the player's transfer has been approved - (h) Any player or official within that team, or any spectator associated with that team, fails to adhere to the BACT Code of Conduct - i.
-Including refusal to leave the venue. - (i) Plays a player not recorded on the scoresheet correctly as per section 7.1. - 5.3.2.
-Where a team is disqualified, competition points and for and against points will be awarded as per Schedule 3 Determination of Competition Points. - 5.3.3.
+A team may be disqualified from a game at the discretion of BACT at any stage throughout the competition season if the team: - (a) Plays a player from another team in the same competition - (b) Plays an ineligible player - (c) Plays an unfinancial player - (d) Plays an unregistered player as per section 5.1 - (e) Plays a player who is no longer eligible for that team due to regrading, pursuant to clause 5.8.2(c) - (f) Plays more than the allowable number of higher division players in a game, pursuant to clause 5.8.2 - (g) Plays a player requesting a transfer, before the player's transfer has been approved - (h) Any player or official within that team, or any spectator associated with that team, fails to adhere to the BACT Code of Conduct; Including refusal to leave the venue. - (i) Plays a player not recorded on the scoresheet correctly as per section 7.1. - 5.3.2.
+Where a member club suspects a breach of clause 5.3.1 has occurred.
+Notification of the alleged breach must be submitted to BACT in writing within 14 days of the game in question, for it to be reviewed.
+Any notifications after 14 days will become null and void. - 5.3.3.
+Where a team is disqualified, competition points and for and against points will be awarded as per Schedule 3 Determination of Competition Points.
 BACT may disqualify a team, pursuant to clause 5.3.1, at any time during the minor rounds or finals, regardless of when during the competition the team breached clause 5.3.1. - 5.3.4.
 Where a team receives subsequent disqualifications for the same reason, after an initial warning, each subsequent disqualification may be classed as a forfeit and the team fined according to Schedule 1 Fees and Fines